kiqr/starter/README.md

 KIQR
 ----
-Turbocharge your SaaS journey with our ready-to-roll saas starter kit.

-Dive straight into the SaaS game with KIQR—a powerhouse packed with everything you need to launch your project.
-Built on Rails 7.1.2.4 and styled with Tailwind CSS, it's the kickstart your idea needs, minus the setup hassle.

-**Key highlights:**

-- ⭐ Secure user login/out with Devise
-- ⭐ Flexible team and personal account setups, streamlining the onboarding process
+Turbocharge your SaaS journey with KIQR, your go-to Rails 7.1-based saas starter kit.
+It's designed to let you dive right into the SaaS domain with minimal setup and maximum efficiency.
+Outfitted with Tailwind CSS, it brings a modern, responsive design to the table, including a dark mode that's easy on the eyes.

+## Official documentation

+Documentation for **KIQR** can be found on the [KIQR website](https://kiqr.dev).

 ## Getting started